Make sure to follow these rules when giving rides in Portland, and to keep an eye on your email for important news and updates from Lyft.

 The good news: it's free, and takes about 5 minutes.

-Moving from Oregon to a different state?
+Moving from Portland to a different state?
 Find your new market here to see what steps you'll need to take.